 - Do you want more money, more wealth and more time?
 (No, I'll pass).

 The answer to these (often vague) questions, are obvious, so they build agreement instantly.
+As keynote speakers we rely on this technique often as it builds momentum.

 Involves successive words, phrases and clauses with the same (or very similar) grammatical structure.
 Ideas are much more memorable when repeated in a similar fashion.